Oscarz90/NotesDevelopment/Bash/Bash.md

 pi@raspberry:~$
 ```

-It is important to note that in the example above we used the command echo simply because it is a convenient way to demonstrate that the variables have actually been set. echo is not needed to make use of variables and is only used when you wish to print a specific message to the screen.
+It is important to note that in the example above we used the command **echo** simply because it is a convenient way to demonstrate that the variables have actually been set. echo is not needed to make use of variables and is only used when you wish to print a specific message to the screen.
 (Pretty much all commands print output to the screen as default so you don't need to put echo in front of them.)

+**Best Practice**
 >Variables can be useful for making our scripts easier to manage.
 Maybe our script is going to run several commands, several of which will refer to a particular directory.
 Rather than type that directory out each time we can set it once in a variable then refer to that variable.
 Then if the required directory changes in the future we only need to update one variable rather than every instance within the script.

 **[Back to top](#table-of-contents)**